 The University of Denver, founded in 1864, is the oldest independent private university in the Rocky Mountain Region.
 More than 11,000 undergraduate and graduate students attend the University of Denver, representing all regions of the United States, as well as 83 countries.
 DU offers about 100 undergraduate programs and 120 graduate and professional programs, each of which emphasizes collaborative, experiential learning to make a positive local and global impact.
 Several study abroad and international service learning programs are available for students who wish to serve and learn from other cultures.

 The Daniels College of Business at the University of Denver equips students with not only the basic knowledge of business operations, but also of principles that make for good business practices.
-Consulting projects, event management, and executive and alumni mentoring allow students to practice handling real-world business issues and interact with experienced business leaders.
+Students practice handling real-world business issues through:

 In addition to a Bachelor of Science in Accountancy and various minors for business or non-business majors, Daniels offers a Bachelor of Science in Business Administration degree, with the option to major in areas such as business information and analytics, international business, and marketing.
 The marketing program combines traditional and innovative marketing approaches, as well as international educational and real-world experience, to prepare students for diverse careers in the field of marketing.